aungzawhtet-dev/SQL-for-data-engineering/README.md

 # SQL-for-data-engineering

-This repository contains an 8–10 week structured SQL learning plan designed for a data engineers.
+This repository contains an 8–10 week structured SQL learning plan designed for a data engineer role.
 The roadmap emphasizes the SQL skills most relevant to ETL pipelines, analytics, and data warehousing.

 Overview :